 SDG 3 – Good Health and Well-Being

-In 2019 KfW has therefore committed almost EUR 1 billion to projects - mainly on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) - that will make a contribution to the health of people in partner countries.
-Thanks to this commitment 69.4 million people will gain access to more or better health services.
-The current pandemic calls for these efforts to be intensified and focused.
-But even when the corona virus is defeated, the challenges on the way to achieving SDG 3 will remain enormous.
+In 2019 KfW – mainly on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ) – has committed almost EUR 1 billion to projects that help to improve the health of people in partner countries.
+This commitment will give 69.4 million people access to more or better health services.
+The current pandemic calls for these efforts to be intensified and more focused.
+Around 140 individual projects alone are contributing to the fight against the coronavirus pandemic.
+But even when the coronavirus is defeated, the challenges on the road to achieving SDG 3 remain great.